Fade it Like a Pro - How to Hit a Fade (It's Simple)

 Ready to make an investment in your golf swing?
 Learn more about how the Alignment Disc can help you with your swing plane here.

-What are the Ball Flight Laws?
+What are golf's Ball Flight Laws?

 Ball Flight Laws explain the 9 ball flights in golf and the impact conditions necessary to hit each of the ball flights.

-How would I Hit a Fade?
+How would I hit a fade in golf?

 There are a few essential tweaks you may make to your technique to learn how a fade.
 To induce an out-to-in swing path, aim somewhat left of your target (for right-handed golfers).
 Finally, to achieve the required left-to-right spin on the ball, keep your clubface slightly open at impact.
 Practicing these modifications and fine-tuning your technique can help you improve the ability to strike a fade consistently.

-HOw would I hit a slice?
+How would I hit a slice?

 To hit a slice that ends up at your target, you want your clubface to be aimed where you want the ball to start.
 To make the ball curve significantly to the right, you will need your swing path to be much farther left of your face angle at impact.
 You can accomplish this by aligning your shoulders and feet well to the left of your target.